Spring 2014 Teams

 Division 1 (D1) teams noted.
 D1 teams are returning single school clubs with over 12 riders on their roster.
 All other teams are Division 2 (D2).
-Independent riders may be placed in D1 or D2 fields.
+Independent riders will be placed in D2 fields.

 Individuals can compete in the SoCal League, but what’s even more fun is having a team to train and race with.
 Whether you are a student or coach, the League wants to do everything we can to help you form a team at your local high school.
 If you’d like to see a team form at your school, please send us an e-mail so we can help you out.
 The league can help in many ways, including help: